arangodb/docs/3.6/programs-arangobackup-examples.md

 ```

 This process may take as long as it needs to download the data to
-the single server or all of the cluster's db servers from the remote
+the single server or all of the cluster's DB-Servers from the remote
 endpoint given network limitations.
 However, the download will take
 advantage from other hot backups which might already or still be present
 locally that contain identical files.
 Therefore, the functionality is